Roll-To-Roll Slitting of Flexible Materials

 - Rolls of rubber and elastomers, including silicone sheets for industrial use and rubber sheeting, among many others.

 During the slitting process, the parent roll of flexible material is unwound and slit into parts of a given width, passing through a series of knives spaced at the appropriate distance - the width of the resultant smaller rolls.
-The most popular types of rewind slitting process are razor cutting, crush cutting, and shear cutting.
+The most popular types of rewind slitting processes are razor cutting, crush cutting, and shear cutting.

 Razor Slitting Overview

-Razor slitting is simple and inexpensive to install and is commonly used to cut all types of plastic films, vinyl, tape, foil, paper, non-woven materials.
-With razor cutting, material web can be cut at high speeds into very narrow strips and relatively little dust is generated, making this one of the cleanest cutting methods available.
+Razor slitting is simple and inexpensive to install and is commonly used to cut all types of plastic films, vinyl, tape, foil, paper, and non-woven materials.
+With razor cutting, material web can be cut at high speeds into very narrow strips, and relatively little dust is generated, making this one of the cleanest cutting methods available.

 Shear Slitting Overview